moos/wordpos/README.md

 ```

 If you're only interested in a certain POS (say, adjectives), using the particular getX() is faster
-than getPOS() which looks up the word in all index files. [stopwords](https://github.com/moos/wordpos/lib/natural/util/stopwords.js)are stripped out from text before lookup.
+than getPOS() which looks up the word in all index files. [stopwords](lib/natural/util/stopwords.js) are stripped out from text before lookup.

 If `text` is an *array*, all words are looked-up -- no deduplication, stopword filtering or tokenization is applied.